-First-line test for establishing a tentative diagnosis for acute neuropathic porphyria including acute intermittent porphyria, hereditary coproporphyria, and variegate porphyria.
+First-order test for evaluation of a suspected acute porphyria: acute intermittent porphyria, hereditary coproporphyria, and variegate porphyria

-Ideally, specimen collection should occur during the acute phase.
+It is recommended that specimen collection occur during the acute phase.
 Porphobilinogen (PBG) may be normal when the patient is not exhibiting symptoms.